How Much Does It Cost to Declaw a Cat? (2026 Guide)

 Infection Treatment

-Infections are a common risk post-declawing.
-They can make your cat very sick.
-Signs include redness, swelling, and pus.
-Treating infections involves more visits to the vet, which means more bills.
-Here’s a breakdown of possible extra costs:
+Infections are a common post-surgery risk.
+Signs include redness, swelling, and discharge.
+Treating an infection means more vet visits and more bills.
+Here’s a rough breakdown of possible extra costs:

 • Antibiotics: $20-$50